How do I know which version of OpenSprinkler hardware I have?

 If you purchased your OpenSprinkler within one year, it's covered under warranty and you can just submit a support ticket to receive a replacement LCD free of charge.

 If your purchase is beyond one year, you can buy a replacement LCD on Aliexpress.com or Amazon.com.
-We use common, off-the-shelf LCD parts so it's easy to find replacements.
-For example, if you have OpenSprinkler 3.0, the replacement LCD is "I2C OLED 0.96" type.
+We use common, off-the-shelf LCD parts so it's easy to find replacements and they cost only a few dollars.
+For example, if you have OpenSprinkler 3.x, the replacement LCD is "I2C OLED 0.96" type.
 Search it on Aliexpress or Amazon, you can find plenty of options for only a few dollars.
 The pin ordering is GND VCC SCL SDA (the most common type).
 Do NOT use the VCC GND SCL SDA type as that's not compatible.

 I forgot my device password.
 How do I access the controller?